mathpaula/mathpaula/README.md

 # 👋 Hello, my name is Matheus ! #

-👷‍♂️ I'm currently an undergraduate student pursuing a Bachelor in Energy Engineering at the São Paulo State University (UNESP) and Wind Energy Projects Regulatory Intern at Casa dos Ventos Energias Renováveis
+👷‍♂️ I'm currently an undergraduate student pursuing a Bachelor in Energy Engineering at the São Paulo State University (UNESP) and Wind Energy Projects Regulatory Intern at Casa dos Ventos Energias Renováveis.

 🛠 Mechatronics and Electrical Technician.